 Symbols and Signs from Morocco’s Ancient Tattoo Culture

-Born from a personal need to investigate her indigenous heritage, Moroccan artist Safaa Mazirh embarks on a visual exploration of the forms and beauty of ancient Amazigh symbols.
+Born from a need to explore the make-up of her indigenous heritage, Moroccan artist Safaa Mazirh fuses photography and painting to create a collection of portraits that together look to revisit the forms and beauty of ancient Amazigh symbols.

 Tattooing has always been a custom among Amazigh women in Morocco, whether as an ornament, to express a feeling, or to symbolise social status.
 They helped to separate and identify members of different tribes through drawings, often on the face, with very geometric characteristics and supposedly magical virtues.